fabriceCODER/kim_medusa_starefront/e2e/README.md

 # About

 This folder contains an end to end testing suite written with playwright checking all of the main functionality provided by this template.
-Note it assumes you are using a postgres database on the backend and have configured a test database.
+Note using a postgres database on the backend and have configured a test database.
 This is required because the tests will **drop and recreate the test database** in order to ensure replicability between test runs.

 This test suite was built off of using the [medusa-starter-default](https://github.com/medusajs/medusa-starter-default) repository with the seed data from `data/seed.json`.